Health and Productivity Management

 Initiative 1.
 Health Checkups and Measures to Prevent Lifestyle Diseases

 SEKISUI CHEMICAL Group collaborates with the Sekisui Health Insurance Society to facilitate health and carries out uniform health checkups for all Group companies.
 From October 2018, we have introduced a common Group-wide health management system.
-In addition, from 2015, we developed the Sekisui Health Network (SHN), a system that can respond to business sites of less than 50 employees, so we are advancing better health among such small work sites as well.
+In addition, from 2015, we developed the Sekisui Health Network (SHN), a system that can respond to business sites of less than 50 employees, and are working to promote better health among such small work sites as well.

 Initiative 2.
 Mental Health